SaaS isn’t dead: How AI agents rewrite the SaaS playbook

 Over the past months, many perspectives on the future of SaaS have been making the rounds in the media.
 For instance, earlier this year, in a podcast appearance, Microsoft CEO Satya Nadella predicted the death of SaaS and traditional software applications as we know them.
 His comments ignited a wave of debate across the tech world.

-In this blog post, we compare three viewpoints from three recent different articles on the future - or death - of SaaS.
+In this blog post, we compare three viewpoints from recent articles on the future - or death - of SaaS.

 Background: The rise of SaaS